0BananaBig0/from_gcc_to_cpp/docs/SomeProgrammingTechniques.md

    conversion will result, possibly with a loss of precision.
 10. Favor `double` over `float` unless space is at a premium, as the lack of precision in a float will often lead to inaccuracies.

+## Common Compiler Optimization Techniques

+0. Compilers optimize code for performance, but the specific optimization techniques applied may vary depending on the implementation, system, and configuration.
+1. Constant folding and constant propagation. (`constexpr` enforces this optimization at compile time.)
+2. Dead code elimination.

 ## Type Puning